-All requirements for the master's degree, including all course work on the student's study plan, normally should be completed within five years.
-This time limit begins with the semester of the earliest course used on the student's study plan and consists of a total of ten (10) consecutive semesters.
+All requirements for the master's degree, including all course work on the student's Study Plan, normally should be completed within five years.
+This time limit begins with the semester of the earliest course used on the student's Study Plan and consists of a total of ten (10) consecutive semesters.
 When individual circumstances warrant, this time limit may be extended for up to two years (four additional consecutive semesters).

 A student may request an extension of the five-year time limit by filing a petition with the Graduate Studies Office.
-The petition must contain a full explanation of the circumstances that prevented completion of the degree requirements within the normal five-year limit and must be approved (signed) by the graduate program adviser, the chair of the appropriate graduate committee and the director of Graduate Studies.
+The petition must contain a full explanation of the circumstances that prevented completion of the degree requirements within the normal five-year limit and must be approved (signed) by the graduate program adviser, the chair of the appropriate graduate committee and the associate vice president, Academic Programs.
 Approvals for extension must be obtained prior to the expiration of the five-year limit.